 During the year ended September 30, 2021, TFALL was granted another PPP loan totaling \$1,570,817 (the "second PPP Loan").
-The second PPP Loan, which was in the form of a note dated February 4, 2021, matures on February 10, 2026 and bears interest at a rate of 1% per annum.
+The second PPP Loan, which was in the form of a note dated February 4, 2021, was set to mature on February 10, 2026 and bore interest at a rate of 1% per annum.
 The second PPP Loan may be prepaid by TFALL at any time prior to maturity with no repayment penalties.
-Funds from the PPP Loan may only be used for certain costs, such as payroll costs and occupancy expenses.
-TFALL used the entire second PPP Loan for qualifying expenses during fiscal 2021 and submitted a loan forgiveness request in accordance with the terms of the second PPP Loan.
-The forgiveness application was approved by the Small Business Administration on October 28, 2021.
+Funds from the second PPP Loan were to be used for certain costs, such as payroll costs and occupancy expenses.
+TFALL used the entire second PPP Loan for qualifying expenses during fiscal 2021.
+The entire loan balance was forgiven by both the lender bank and the Small Business Administration during fiscal 2022, and the related revenue is reflected as PPP loan on the accompanying consolidated statement of activities for the year ended September 30, 2022.